ColleagueRiley/mouse-and-window-icons/README.md

 ## standard mouse icons
 ### X11

-Fisrt create a cursor for the standard cursor you want to use with [`XCreateFontCursor`](https://www.x.org/releases/X11R7.5/doc/man/man3/XCreateFontCursor.3.html).
+First, create a cursor for the standard cursor you want to use with [`XCreateFontCursor`](https://www.x.org/releases/X11R7.5/doc/man/man3/XCreateFontCursor.3.html).

 Change `mouse` to be an actual cursor macro (they can be found in `/usr/include/X11/cursorfont.h`)